Work for Us

 • Criminal background check required.

-If interested, please click the link below labeled "Apply Now" to fill out an application.
+If interested, please click "Apply Now" below to fill out an application.
 Attach your cover letter and resume to the application before submitting through PDFfiller.
+Please, no phone calls.
+We look forward to reviewing your application.

 Communities In Schools of Greater New Orleans, Inc. is looking for Youth Development Coaches to work in our after-school Champ Camp, a 21st CCLC funded program in four New Orleans Public Schools.
-CIS Champ Camp is offered at four school sites for students in K-8th grade.
-The start date for these positions is on or around September 5th, 2017 and they will conclude on April 27th, 2017.
+CIS Champ Camp is offered at four school sites for students in K-3rd grade.
+Immediate start.

 Ideal candidates will have experience in a classroom setting as a teacher, paraprofessional, substitute, or volunteer.
 Other experiences working with children may be substituted for classroom experience.
 Candidates must have the ability to engage students, and communicate well with students, parent, staff, and school day teachers.
 Youth Development Coaches will help with homework and further reinforce what the students have learned during the school day.

-Start times for the camps will vary depending on the site, with the earliest start beginning at 3:15pm.
-All camps end at 5:30pm.
+Start time at 3:15pm and all camps end at 5:30pm.
 The estimated commitment for Youth Development Coaches is 10 to 12 hours per week, Monday through Friday, excluding any school holidays.

 If interested, please click the link below labeled "Apply Now" to fill out an application.
 Attach your cover letter and resume to the application before submitting through PDFfiller.
 If you have been involved with the Youth Program Quality Initiative (YPQI) please describe your involvement in your cover letter.
-Interviews will begin on May 8, 2017.
+Interviews will begin immediately.
 Please, no phone calls.
 We look forward to reviewing your application.

 The mission of Communities In Schools of Greater New Orleans is to surround students with a community of support, empowering them to stay in school and achieve in life.
 In an effort to expand support for Orleans Parish children within 21st Century Community Learning Centers (CCLC) funded after school sites, Communities In Schools of Greater New Orleans Schools is seeking partners who will work within the CIS Model of Integrated Student Services (ISS) to benefit students.
 This needs-driven approach to meeting school-wide (Tier 1) needs and individual student (Tier 2) needs has been shown in a national independent evaluation to dramatically improve students’ math and reading proficiency and improve the graduation rate.